-Speaker's hammer fell. .
-BEN HILL'S BRILLIANT SPEECH.
-Especially was this so in the case of "Ben" Hill, of Georgia-he who has always been known as representing the fireeating element of the South. ,When he started off the noisy House calmed down to listen as they thought to a repetition of last year's intemperate madness-to call it by a mild name -but no, the man whose aspiration to the higher seat in the Senate of the United States was at that very moment republing in the presence of realization or close, attered the most patriotic sentiments in a few of the most thrillingly beautiful periods that probably ever were spoken in that chamber.
-Before he sat down everybody was convinced, even the most partisan demagogues, toward whom he was looking on the other side of the house, that he was bidding for no votes, though the snarling pessimist might say so, but simply giving merited that Randall had not the heart to curb it with his generally industrious gavel-PEACE !
-PEACE !
-PEACE !
+DEN HILL'S BRILLIANT SPEECH.

+Especially was this so in the case of Ben" Hill, of Georgia-he who has always been known as representing the fireeating element of the South.
+When he started off the noisy House calmed down to listen as they thought to a repetition of last year's intemperate madness-to call it by a mild name but no, the man whose aspirain few of the most thrillingly beautiful periods that probably ever were spoken in that chamber.
+Before he sat down everydemagogues, toward whom he was looking on the other side of the house, that he was bidding for no votes, though the snarling pessimist might say so, but simply giving the measure.
+His sentences describing curb it with his generally industrious gavel-PEACE!
+PEACE!
+PEACE!